modalsoul0226/CheatBook/网络/uoft/open2.md

 **Broadway**
 - Theatre district in New York.
-- "Born from a melange of performance forms that included **opera and operatta, vaudeville and burlesque, minstrelsy and jazz**, musicals have always sought to amuse more than instruct, and to make money more than make political change...
+- "Born from a melange of performance forms that included **opera and operatta, vaudeville and burlesque, minstrelsy and jazz**, musicals have always **sought to amuse more than instruct**, and to make money more than make political change...
 Reflecting, refracting, and shaping US culture since the early twentieth century, musicals converse with shifting dynamics of **gender and sexuality, ethnicity and race, and the very question of what it means to be American and to be human**.
 The musical explores identity, self-determination, and the American dream."
 - Emphasis on the Americanness of the musical in scholarship; **embodiment of American ideals and the American dream**.
 - Variety of musical styles and dances employed by composers since the 19th century: **jazz, blues, ragtime, waltz, polka**.
 <br/>